 Planets

 Planets are the late-game cornerstone of Big Bang Smugglers.
-Claim one, develop it with structures, and it generates daily commodities you can collect and sell for passive income while you trade, fight, and explore.
+Claim one, develop it with structures, and it generates commodities and passive credit income on every production cycle while you trade, fight, and explore.
+A developed planet is also a fortress: garrison it, mine its sector, park your ship behind its shields, and — at the very top — crown it with a Starbase.

 Claiming a Planet